automai/AutomaiSuite-Deployment/readme.md

 - Windows_Deploy.ps1 - This script will deploy an Automai Management Server on a Windows Server OS.
 - Session_Host-Deploy.ps1 - This script will deploy all required software and roles on Windows Server OS for the EUC test scenarios.

+ **ALL SCRIPTS MUST BE RUN FROM AN ADMINISTRATIVE POWERSHELL INSTANCE**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Automai Server Deployment